mathie/mathie.github.io/_posts/2006/2006-11-15-twittering-about-current-status-messages.markdown

 other people's status messages in a similar manner.
 I can submit messages directly through their web site, by IM (using Jabber/GTalk) or by text message, which means I can trivially update my status pretty much wherever I am.
-I can also receive friends' status messages through all these mechanisms.
+I can also receive friends' status messages through all these mechanisms.</p>

 In practice, I can see it having a few practical purposes.
 I can effectively have an accurate status message of where I am/what I'm doing at all times,